 The EJ-series 2.5L boxer engine has been powering many of Subaru’s vehicles since its introduction in 1996.
-There are many different variations of this motor, some are SOHC and others are DOHC.
+There are many different variations of this engine; some are SOHC and others are DOHC.
 Many are naturally aspirated, while others are turbocharged.
-Despite these differences, all of these motors share the potential for developing head gasket leaks.
+Despite these differences, all of these engines share the potential for developing head gasket leaks.

-The OE gaskets were composite or early-generation MLS gaskets, and both designs can be prone to leaks.
-Earlier gaskets tended to leak combustion gasses or coolant internally, often resulting in an oily residue or smell in the coolant overflow bottle, and subsequent coolant loss and overheating.
-Later gaskets tend to develop external coolant and/or oil leaks which are initially noticed by the smell of oil or coolant burning and can be seen at the head gasket joint.
+The OE gaskets were composite or early-generation Multi-Layer Steel (MLS) gaskets, and both designs can be prone to leaks.
+Shortly after installation, these gaskets tend to leak combustion gasses or coolant internally, often resulting in an oily residue or smell in the coolant overflow bottle leading to coolant loss and overheating.
+As these gaskets age, they tend to develop external coolant and/or oil leaks which are initially noticed by the smell of oil or coolant burning off the exhaust system and are seen at the head gasket joint.

 Fig 2.
 Head gasket damage resulting in external leak

-There are many causes of leaking Subaru head gaskets, and most experience a combination of these issues.
+For these Subaru head gaskets, there are many factors that cause leaking, but most experience a combination of these issues.

 - Heat cycles: Even though the motors are all aluminum and the heads and block expand at the same rate, these lightweight castings flex as they heat and cool, scrubbing away at the OE composite gasket and the coating on the OE MLS gasket.

-- Abnormal combustion/Head bolt stretch: Head gasket failure can occur on naturally aspirated 2.5L Subaru engines due to detonation or preignition.
+- Abnormal combustion: Head gasket failure can occur on naturally aspirated 2.5L Subaru engines due to detonation or pre-ignition.
 It is more common for owners of turbocharged models to experience this type of failure though, due to increased cylinder pressures.
 This issue is further multiplied because many owners of turbocharged Subarus modify the engine and increase boost pressure to increase the power output.
 This creates even higher cylinder pressures and temperatures, which increase the likelihood of abnormal combustion.
-In extreme cases, the combination of increased temperature and pressure can cause the OE head bolts to stretch as well.

-As with most any engine that uses torque-to-yield head bolts, it is important to install new head bolts when servicing Subaru 2.5L head gaskets to ensure proper bolt loading, even though the OE doesn’t call for new head bolts.
-Follow the correct torquing sequence and specifications when installing.
+As with most engines that use torque-to-yield head bolts, it is important to install new head bolts when servicing Subaru 2.5L head gaskets to ensure proper bolt loading, even though the OE may not recommend new head bolts.
+Installing new head bolts is good insurance for a long-lasting sealing job.
+The old head bolts have seen countless heat cycles and combustion events.
+Learn more about the correct torquing sequence and specifications when installing.